hoytech/quadrable/README.md

 * The witnesses are provided inline, that is they are the 32 bytes directly after the command byte.
 These 32 bytes are then skipped over and the next command is the following byte (unless more witnesses follow).
 * If all 7 bits in the hashing details are `0` (there is no marker bit) then the command says to merge this strand with the next unmerged strand (which can be found via the `next` linked list).
 In the `next` strand, `merged` is set to true and this strand is unlinked.

-The decoding algorithm keeps a variable that stores index into the strands.
+The decoding algorithm keeps a variable that stores an index into the strands.
 This is the current "working strand".
 The jump commands alter this index, so that subsequent hashing commands can work on other strands.

 * The initial value of the working strand is the *last* (right-most) strand.
 This was an arbitrary choice, but usually the strands are worked on starting at the right, because left strands survive longer (the left-most one always becomes the final strand).
 * The short jumps simply add one to the 5 bit distance and add or subtract this from the working strand
 * The long jumps add `6` to the distance, and adds or subtracts that power of two from the working strand.
-This allows an implementation to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
+This allows a proof to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
 It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
 This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which would be pointless to support)
 * Implementations must check to make sure that a jump command does not jump outside of the list of strands.
 I though about making them "wrap" around, which could allow some clever encoding-time optimisations, especially if the number of strands is relatively prime with 2, but the added complexity didn't seem worth it.